-28. Where there is a failure to improve or change behaviour in the timescale set, or where an offence is sufficiently serious, the employee should normally be issued with a final written warning - but only after he/she has been given a chance to present his/her case at a meeting.
-The final written warning should, as appropriate, give details of those points set out above in paragraph 24 including the grounds for the action being taken.
-It should warn the employee that failure to improve or modify behaviour may lead to dismissal or to some other penalty, and refer to the right of appeal.
-The final written warning should normally be disregarded for disciplinary purposes after a specified period, for example, 12 months in cases of misconduct.
+25. Where there is a failure to improve or change behaviour in the timescale set, or where an offence is sufficiently serious, the employee should normally be issued with a final written warning - but only after he/she has been given a chance to present his/her case at a meeting.
+The final written warning should, as appropriate, give details of those points set out above at [a] to [e] in paragraph 22 including the grounds for the action being taken.
+It should warn the employee that failure to improve or modify behaviour may lead to dismissal or to some other penalty, and refer to offer of the right of appeal.
+The final written warning should normally be disregarded for disciplinary purposes after a specified period (for example 12 months in cases of misconduct).
 Where the problem concerns incapability a specified period might take the form of a further reasonable timescale for achieving the performance improvement required.
 An employer may commence the formal process at this stage if an incapability problem is sufficiently serious.